 COMMONLY USED HERBAL PRODUCTS

-The prevalence of herbal medicine use among diabetes patients is reported as high as 58.5%[5].
+The prevalence of herbal medicine use among diabetes patients is reported to be as high as 58.5%[5].
 Plant products have been used as herbal remedies individually or in formulations.
 GlycaCare-II is an herbal formulation supplement for subjects with DM that contains cinnamon, bitter melon, vijayasar, gurmar, jamun extract and a bioavailability enhancer piperine.
-Majeed et al[6] showed this formulation has similar potential as metformin in the reduction of glycated hemoglobin (HbA1c) and fasting blood sugar (FBS).
-Diabecon, diasulin, pancreatic tonic are similar formulated herbal drugs commonly available in market.
-However, one of the fundamental issue with these herbal formulations is that active ingredients are not precisely defined.
+Majeed et al[6] showed that this formulation has similar potential as metformin in the reduction of glycated hemoglobin (HbA1c) and fasting blood sugar (FBS).
+Diabecon, diasulin, and pancreatic tonics are similar formulated herbal drugs commonly available in market.
+However, one of the fundamental issues with these herbal formulations is that active ingredients are not precisely defined.
 But it is essential to define the active compounds to determine the therapeutic efficacy and standardization of a product.

 Most commonly used plants in the formulated herbal drugs are cinnamon gurmar, cumin, black cumin, psyllium, sesame, barberry, aloe, vijayasar, bael, fenugreek, jamun, ginger, little gourd, neem, sweet potato, amla, bitter melons, garlic, turmeric, guduchi.
 Dose, efficacy, active molecules, cost of these herbal products are described in Table 1.